 The first book in the series, Founders of Freedom, provides an overview of world history.
-This fourth-grade text begins with a biblical account of Adam and Eve's creation, then moves on to ancient civilizations including the Egyptians, Greeks, and Romans with particular emphasis on the birth and growth of Christianity leading up to the discovery of the New World.
+This fourth-grade text begins with a biblical account of Adam and Eve's creation, then moves on to ancient civilizations including the Egyptians, Greeks, and Romans, with particular emphasis on the birth and growth of Christianity, leading up to the discovery of the New World.

 Students will learn about developing discontent in the American colonies through the American Revolution and into the early 1800s in Leaders of Freedom for sixth grade.
 This text begins with events leading up to the Revolutionary War and ends with an overview of early American education, literature, and inventions.
 This book as well as the following two books of the series contain the texts of the Declaration of Independence and the Constitution.

-The Challenge of Freedom for seventh grade begins with Andrew Jackson's election in the early 1800s and continues with the United States' expansion, the Civil War, and Reconstruction.
+Challenge of Freedom for seventh grade begins with Andrew Jackson's election in the early 1800s and continues with the United States' expansion, the Civil War, and Reconstruction.
 It particularly reviews the exploration of the West and ends with a description of America as she becomes an industrial nation.
 During that period, immigration, science and technology, agriculture, education, and culture are all discussed in detail.

 Guardian of Freedom for eighth grade spans the post-Civil War period to the 1950s.
 It begins with the acquisition of Alaska and Hawaii and ends with the Korean War.
 As one might imagine in the years leading up to the Cold War, there is a strong anti-Communist tone throughout this text.
-This does not, however; detract from the underlying history and lessons contained therein.

 - Sr. M. Benedict Joseph, SNJM